vikibaarathi/fpv-at-ph/README.md

 # FPV @ PH
-## A simple guideline for FPV quadcopter / dronepilots
+## A simple guideline for FPV quadcopter / drone pilots

 ### Introduction
 If you arrived here, someone probably told you about